 Margaret Pruette has been with the Saint James preschool since 1998, working first as a classroom teacher until 2004 when she became the director.
 Prior to having her two children, Graham and Hillary, Margaret taught in the Cabarrus County school system for four years.
 She is married to Taylor Pruette.
 Margaret grew up at Saint James where she has been a member 30 years.

 Marsha Scott joined Saint James in December of 2005.
 She is originally from Memphis, Tennessee, and has lived in Cincinnati, Nashville, and Louisville.
 In 1985, the Scott family moved to Concord, hopefully for the duration!
 Marsha received a Bachelor of Business Administration degree from the University of Memphis (go Tigers!), and completed initial coursework toward the Master of Science degree in Business Management.
 In 2004, she achieved the Group Benefits Associate designation offered through the Wharton School of Business by the Certified Employee Benefits Specialist program.
 Her career path included positions at: Federated Department Stores; the Kentucky Council on Economic Education; Hinrichs Financial Group; Barry, Evans, Josephs & Snipes, Inc.; and Hinrichs Financial Corporate Benefits.
-Marsha is marred to Allen Scott, Environmental Services Director of the City of Conocrd.
+Marsha is marred to Allen Scott, retired from Environmental Services Director of the City of Conocrd.
 They have two children, Mark and Angela.
 They attend McGill Baptist church where Allen previously served as Minister of Education/Youth.
 In her leisure time, Marsha enjoys creative writing, crocheting & knitting, directing & acting in church drama programs, singing in the choir, ringing handbells, and co-teaching the Lydia-Dorcas Sunday School class.